intel/llvm/sycl/doc/SpecializationConstants.md

 ```

 Spec ID for the composite spec constant is not needed, as runtime will never use
-it - it will use IDs of the leaves instead.
+it - it will use IDs of the leaves instead, which are being assigned by the
+`SpecConstants` pass during replacement of SYCL intrinsics with SPIR-V
+intrinsics.
-Yet, the SPIR-V specification does not allow `SpecID` decoration for composite
+Besides, the SPIR-V specification does not allow `SpecID` decoration for
-spec constants, because its defined by its members instead.
+composite spec constants, because its defined by its members instead.

-`__spirv_SpecConstantComposite` is a new "intrinsic", which represents composite
+`__spirv_SpecConstantComposite` is a new SPIR-V intrinsic, which represents
-specialization constant.
-Its arguments are LLVM IR valures corresponding to
+composite specialization constant.
+Its arguments are LLVM IR valures
-elements of composite type of the constant.
+corresponding to elements of composite type of the constant.

 ##### LLVM -> SPIR-V translation